QihaoYe/Python_Tools/README.md

 # Function_ViolentlyFindPar
-A sample code of python for violently finding parameter(s)
+A sample code of python3 for violently finding parameter(s)